BrandyMello/flashcards-starter/README.md

-Move into the directory you named above ([what you want to name the repo]) and `npm install` then run:
+Move into the directory you named above ([what you want to name the repo]) and `npm install`

+then run:
 `node index.js`

 and play.
+Have fun!

 To exit the game use `control c`.